pH-7/GoodJsCode/readme.md

 ## Avoid using export default as much as you can

 The main reason why you should avoid `export default` is that is makes refactoring very complex when you need to rename a class or a component name.

-You will have to update every name of your exports as it will need to match with the actual name of your default export class/function/component.
+You will have to update every name of your imports as it will need to match with the actual name of your default export class/function/component.

 When working on a larger-scale project, in addition of spending more time, you will also increase the chace of forgetting renaming an import (or simply having a typo).

+At the end of the day though, being consistent with your project and your team on what coding flavour and convention you choose is also to take into consideration.

 **[⬆️ Back to top](#-table-of-contents)**